Grinwalder/DemoApplicationDeveloper/README.md

 This project contains the model which are used in both WPF and WCF projects

 ##WPFDeveloper
-It's an interface project base on View/ViewModel design.
+It's an interface project based on View/ViewModel design.

 ##WCFDeveloper
 It's a WebService which handles the data's persistance with EntityFramework.